s0/tree.py/README.md

 ### Usage with find *(or another tool with similar output)*

-When you want to pipe data from another process into tree.py, you need to use the `--input-mode` or `-i` command-line flag.
+Tree automatically detects when data is being piped to it instead of standalone usage:

-    > find . | tree -i
+    > find . | tree

 Example Output: